Death Valley Photography Workshops

 controls and the use of zone system methods including previsualization,

 filtration, exposure and development, and visualization of images

 with the intent of using contrast masking during printing (no

-previous experience necessary!).
-For those using small or medium
+method.
+For those using small or medium format film, Lynn or

-format film, Mari will assist in visualization and technical
+Ron will assist in visualization and technical aspects.
+Equally

-have concerns please contact us and we will do our best to accommodate
+contact us and we will do our best to accommodate you.

-the workshop is over, each participant is invited to send or
+the workshop is over, each participant is invited to post images

 to view, critique or comment on.
 Lynn may also select several